Hull City Council can place -

 Announcing the decision

 Within 14 days of making the order the authority must place a notice in the local press announcing their decision.
 This is to ensure that adequate publicity is given to the making of the order.
-They will also write to those who objected to the proposal outlining the reasons for their decision to proceed.
+They will also write to those who objected to the proposal.
+They will outline the reasons for their decision to proceed.
 Any traffic signs required because of the order must be in place before it comes into force.

 Current TROs